seancorfield/dot-clojure/README.md

 {:dev/repl
  {:extra-deps
   {io.github.seancorfield/dot-clojure
-   {:git/tag "v1.4.0"
+   {:git/tag "v1.4.1"
-    :git/sha "e3ffc53"}}
+    :git/sha "b5f7199"}}
   :main-opts ["-m" "org.corfield.dev.repl"]}}
 ```
-There is also a `bin/repl` bash script that runs `clojure -M:1.12:portal:test:cider-nrepl:rebel:dev/repl`
+There is also a `bin/repl` bash script that runs
+`clojure "$@" -M:1.12:allow-attach-self:portal:test:cider-nrepl:rebel:dev/repl`
 to start an nREPL server with CIDER middleware, and then a Rebel Readline
 interactive REPL, as a client to that nREPL server, with Portal available (and `clojure.tools.logging`, if
 present, patched to `tap>` all log messages for Portal, also `logging4j2` -- my log4j2 wrapper).

-I recently added the `:allow-attach-self` alias which sets the JVM property
+The `:allow-attach-self` alias is a recent addition, which sets the JVM property
 `-Djdk.attach.allowAttachSelf` for JDK 21+ so that
 nREPL can stop evaluation threads.